The Upper St. Lawrence River has a wonderfully complex ecosystem and is home to the Thousand Islands region, a globally unique archipelago.

-Linking Great Lakes to the Ocean
+Linking the Great Lakes to the Atlantic

-The St. Lawrence River is one of the largest Rivers in the world, linking the Great Lakes to the Atlantic Ocean.
-The Great Lakes hold nearly 20% of the world’s freshwater, placing the St. Lawrence River in a unique position.
-As the only natural outflow to the Great Lakes, the health of the St. Lawrence is forever directly tied to the health of one of the world’s greatest freshwater ecosystems.
+As the natural outflow of the Great Lakes, the health of the St. Lawrence is directly tied to the health of one of the world’s greatest freshwater ecosystems.

 Thousand Islands